warhodes-dev/memhier-tracegen/README.md

 ## Building

-run `cargo build --release`.
+run `cargo build --release` in the project directory.
 The executable will be located here: `./target/release/tracegen`

 ## Usage